KadeLehman/hash-algo-comparison/README.md

 Both the FNV offset basis and FNV prime are pre-determined values based on what "bit flavor" of FNV you choose and were created through mathematical procedures that the creators of FNV developed.
 The FNV numbers help naturally reduce collisions since they help spread inserted values evenly across the key space of the hash table.
-The "bit flavor" of FNV algorithm I implement is the 32-bit flavor because my largest integer value I may be inserting is 599,999 which is 2^20 when rounded up to the nearest power of two.
+The "bit flavor" of FNV algorithm I implement is the 32-bit flavor, because my largest integer value I may be inserting is 599,999.
+This number is 2^20 when rounded up to the nearest power of two.
-Because I can combine the FNV algorithm with xor-folding, a topic explained by FNV creator Landon Curt Noll at http://www.isthe.com/chongo/tech/comp/fnv/index.html#xor-fold, the FNV table must only hold about 2^24 singly-linked lists.
-This initially takes up 128 times more memory space than the trivial table, but since STL forward_lists don't take up much space to begin with the cost of space is well worth the lower collision rate after inserting 500,000 integers.
+Because I can combine the FNV algorithm with xor-folding, a topic explained by FNV creator Landon Curt Noll at http://www.isthe.com/chongo/tech/comp/fnv/index.html#xor-fold, the FNV table only has to hold about 2^20 singly-linked lists.
+Before inserting values, this initially takes up eight times more memory space than the trivial table.
+However, since STL forward_lists don't take up much space to begin with, the cost of space is well worth the lower collision rate after inserting 500,000 integers.